hoangcuongbk80/Multi-Task-6D/README.md

 Install [Pytorch](https://pytorch.org/get-started/locally/).
 You'll need to have access to GPUs.
 The code is tested with Ubuntu 18.04, Pytorch v1.1, CUDA 10.0, and cuDNN v7.4.

-Compile the CUDA layers for [PointNet++](http://arxiv.org/abs/1706.02413), which we used in the backbone network:

-    cd pointnet2
-    python setup.py install

 Install the following Python dependencies (with `pip install`):

     matplotlib